saulpatinojr/Personal-WAFLens/README.md

 ## Important Notes

 - **Next.js `devIndicators.buildActivity` Deprecation**: The `devIndicators.buildActivity` option in `next.config.ts` is deprecated and has been removed.
 Please ensure your `next.config.ts` does not contain this property to avoid warnings or errors.
 The current configuration has been updated to reflect this change.
-- **Firebase Emulator Conflict**: There might be conflicts with the Next.js development server running on port 3000 and the Firebase emulator trying to use the same port.
-If you encounter issues, try running the Firebase emulator on a different port using `firebase emulators:start --port <other_port>`.
-Update the appropriate configurations if needed.
+- **Port Configuration**: To avoid conflicts between the Next.js development server and the Firebase emulator, the default Next.js port has been changed to `3001`.
+The Firebase emulators will run on their default ports (e.g., UI on 4000, Auth on 9099, Firestore on 8080).